 - San Francisco has real problems that need to be solved, but we also have a PR problem: the narrative does not match the reality for Downtown SF - The narrative that San Francisco is a "failed" city is widespread and damaging - Cleanliness and safety have improved significantly in Downtown SF over the past few months.
-Keep up the good work! - City and private partners must work together to counter the narrative - Engage a top-flight, professional marketing firm to develop a positive campaign - Highlight Downtown assets: waterfront, transit, restaurants, cultural diversity - Distinguish Downtown financial district from other parts of Downtown that have suffered the worst from social issues - Target campaign at future residents, visitors, workers locally, nationally and internationally - Rebrand Downtown as a vibrant neighborhood instead of only a business district
+Keep up the good work! - SF Travel has not been able to counter the narrative - Engage a top-flight, professional marketing firm to develop a positive campaign - Highlight Downtown assets: waterfront, transit, restaurants, cultural diversity - Distinguish Downtown financial district from other parts of Downtown that have suffered the worst from social issues - Target campaign at future residents, visitors, workers locally, nationally and internationally - Rebrand Downtown as a vibrant neighborhood instead of only a business district